-11.1.3 Responding to guest IDE flush requests
+11.1.3 Responding to guest IDE/SATA flush requests

-If desired, the virtual disk images (VDI) can be flushed when the guest issues the IDE FLUSH CACHE command.
+If desired, the virtual disk images can be flushed when the guest issues the IDE FLUSH CACHE command.
 Normally these requests are ignored for improved performance.
+The parameters below are only accepted for disk drives.
+They must not be set for DVD drives.

-To enable flushing, issue the following command:
+To enable flushing for IDE disks, issue the following command:

 '''

-VBoxManage setextradata VMNAME
+\label{local_VBoxManage} VBoxManage \ setextradata \ VMNAME \\ "VBoxInternal/Devices/piix3ide/0/LUN#[x]/Config/IgnoreFlush" \ 0

-"VBoxInternal/Devices/piix3ide/0/LUN#[x]/Config/IgnoreFlush" 0

 '''

 The value [x] that selects the disk is 0 for the master device on the first channel, 1 for the slave device on the first channel, 2 for the master device on the second channel or 3 for the master device on the second channel.
-Only disks support this configuration option.
-It must not be set for CD-ROM drives.